pavlovml/spot/README.md

 # spot

-An object detection toolchain for Python (Faster RCNN).

-*Currently in training...*
+An object detection toolchain for Caffe (Faster RCNN). *Currently in training...*

 ---